MIGHTYminnow/mm-accessible-slider/README.md

 4. On the WordPress Dashboard, go to *Toolset > Export / Import > Modules* and import the file **wcagslider-module.zip** that is contained on the MM Accessible Slider plugin.

 5. You are done!
-Now you can create all the **"Did you know"** entries that you want.
-One for each slide.
-And use the following shortcode to print the slider: **[wpv-view name="did-you-knows"]**
+Now you can create accessible slides.
+Use the following shortcode to print the slider: **[wpv-view name="did-you-knows"]**